-The H11DSi-NT motherboard offers maximum I/O expandability, energy efficiency, and data reliability in a 14-nm process architecture, and is optimized for embedded storage solutions, networking applications, or cloud-computing platforms.
+Built upon the functionality and capability of the EPYC 7000 series processor in an Socket SP3 socket and a System on Chip chipset.
+The H11DSU-iN motherboard offers maximum I/O expendability, energy efficiency, and data reliability in a 14-nm process architecture, and is optimized for embedded storage solutions, networking applications, or cloud-computing platforms.

-The H11DSi-NT supports the new microarchitecture 14 nm process technology, which drastically increases system performance for a multitude of server applications.

-The EPYC 7000 series processor supports the following features:
+With support of the new microarchitecture 14 nm process technology, the H11DSU-iN drastically increases system performance for a multitude of server applications.
+The EPYC 7000 series supports the following features: